milvus-io/milvus-docs/site/en/guides/index.md

    | --------|--------------- | ------------ |
    | `ef`    | Search scope  | [topK, 4096] |

-   > Example: `{"ef": 64}`
+   **Example:** `{"ef": 64}`

 ### ANNOY

-ANNOY (Approximate Nearest Neighbors Oh Yeah) is an index that uses a hyperplane to divide a high-dimensional space into multiple subspaces, and then stores these subspaces in a tree structure.
+ANNOY (Approximate Nearest Neighbors Oh Yeah) is an index that uses a hyperplane to divide a high-dimensional space into multiple subspaces, and then stores them in a tree structure.

-At search time, ANNOY follows the tree structure to find some subspaces that are closer to the target vector, and then compares all the vectors in these subspaces (The number of vectors being compared should not be less than `search_k`) to obtain the final result.
+during searching vectors, ANNOY follows the tree structure to find subspaces closer to the target vector, and then compares all the vectors in these subspaces (The number of vectors being compared should not be less than `search_k`) to obtain the final result.
 Obviously, when the target vector is close to the edge of a certain subspace, sometimes it is necessary to greatly increase the number of searched subspaces to obtain a high recall rate.
 Therefore, ANNOY uses `n_trees` different methods to divide the whole space, and searches all the dividing methods simultaneously to reduce the probability that the target vector is always at the edge of the subspace.

 <div class="alert note">
 Reference: <a href="https://erikbern.com/2015/10/01/nearest-neighbors-and-vector-models-part-2-how-to-search-in-high-dimensional-spaces.html">Nearest neighbors and vector models – part 2 – algorithms and data structures</a>
 </div>

-- Indexing building parameters
+- Index building parameters

    | Parameter   | Description     | Range     |
    | --------- |-------------- | -------- |
    | `n_trees` | The number of methods of space division | [1, 1024] |

-   > Example:`{"n_trees": 8}`
+   **Example:**`{"n_trees": 8}`

 - Search parameters